 As mentioned during your visit, John Badger manages our hedging for the VA GMDB.
 He is our Head Derivatives Trader and reports directly to Peter Fish.
-John came from the Crimson Sardine Hedge Fund a year ago, and has helped us to avoid losses on our GMDB guarantees.
+John came from the Crimson Sardine Hedge Fund recently, and is helping us avoid losses on our GMDB guarantees.
 He uses an ad hoc approach based on In-The-Moneyness (ITM) and CTE measures from a stochastic analysis of the guarantee.
 His extensive experience working in the hedge fund business has made his ad hoc approach not only effective from a loss perspective, but also cost-effective.